 In Chiang Mai and Chiang Rai, Songthaews are very popular – essentially a small bus with two benches facing each other in the back.
 It works basically like a shared taxi.
 It’s cheap and easy enough to get around both cities, and if you are looking for a taxi, you can download the GRAB app (Asia’s version of Uber!)

-There’s not much in it regarding transport when you compare Chiang Mai vs Chiang Rai.
+There’s not much in it regarding transport when you compare Chiang Mai and Chiang Rai.

 Chiang Mai vs Chiang Rai Overall